uqmzhou8/Retriever/README.md

 ```
 These packages are prerequsites for running Retriever and are readily available in both Anaconda or pip.

+You can test if Retriever has been successful installed using the 'Sample_script.py' file.
+It should finish execution within 2 seconds using the dummy dataset.
+Ensure that both the 'dummy_dataset.vcf' and 'Sample_sccript.py' files are within the same folder.

 # Assumptions of the input file
 ## Format of VCF file
 Retriever is designed for use in VCF version 4.0 onwards and all samples are aligned to a single reference genome.
 While imputation can be performed with approximately 200 samples, larger sample sizes generally lead to higher-quality reference panels and more accurate imputation results.
 Both compressed (file_name.vcf.gz) and uncompressed (file_name.vcf) VCF files are compatible with Retriever.